rishabh-bohra/ansible-aws-eks/README.md

 - security group

-Prerequesites for this repository is
+Prerequesites for this repository are

 - Python 2.6+